top of page

 With research, I found Baltimore was far more involved in slavery than I realized.

 While visiting Williamsburg, Virginia, my interest was further piqued.
 I bought a book on display entitled, Within the Plantation Household: Black and White Women of the Old South (Gender and American Culture) by Elisabeth Fox-Genovese.
 It details how slavery corrupted the souls and decency of normal white women when becoming slave owners.
-It is a legacy that still affects our society.
+It's a legacy that still affects our society.

 Since I now live in North Carolina, I began investigating the Maritime Underground Railroad and enslavement.
 In Mission 2, while trying to evade patty rollers in the Dismal Swamp in 1834, the enslaved twins unintentionally time-traveled to the middle of Central Park in 2022.